NDAK15018U Large-Scale Data Analysis (LSDA)

-In comparison to other courses dealing with machine learning or data analysis, the focus of this course is on the peculiarities of processing large amounts of data - that is, on Big Data.
+In comparison to other courses dealing with machine learning and data analysis, the focus of this course is on the peculiarities of processing large-amounts of data - that is, on Big Data.

-The course might also be relevant for students from, among others, the studies of Computer Science, Cognition and IT, Bioinformatics, Physics, Statistics, and other areas of quantitative studies.
+The course is relevant for students from among others the studies of Computer Science, Cognition and IT, Bioinformatics, Physics, Mathematics, and other areas of quantitative studies.

 The course covers a selection of the following (tentative topic) list:

 - Similar item search